 Associated Works and Other Arrangements

-During the construction of the SCL, some existing community facilities will be demolished and temporarily reprovisioned.
-To minimise the impact of these works on local communities, the Corporation will put in place the replacement facilities first before demolishing the existing facilities.
+During the construction of the SCL, some existing community facilities are demolished and temporarily reprovisioned.
+To minimise the impact of these works on local communities, the Corporation will put in place the replacement facilities prior to the demolition of the existing facilities.